kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencepool.md

     kubectl apply -f httproute.yaml
     ```

-    The original `llm-pool` InferencePool receives most of the traffic, while the `llm-pool-version-2` InferencePool receives the rest.
+    The original `llm-pool-v1` InferencePool receives most of the traffic, while the `llm-pool-v2` InferencePool receives the rest.

-1. Increase the traffic weight gradually for the `llm-pool-version-2` InferencePool to complete the base model update roll out.
+1. Increase the traffic weight gradually for the `llm-pool-v2` InferencePool to complete the base model update roll out.